PREPARING FOR CONFESSION.

 Whose opinion of me really matters to me – does it matter more to me than what God thinks of me?

-In what do I put my trust: God’s love, compassion and mercy, or in my own ability to earn forgiveness and salvation?
+In what do you put your trust: God’s love, compassion and mercy, or in your own ability to earn forgiveness and salvation?